flucoma/flucoma-docs/doc/Standardize.rst

    :arg action: A function to run when processing is complete

-   Un-standardize a :fluid-obj:`DataSet`, using the learned statistics from a previous call to :fluid-obj:`Standardize#fit`.
+   Un-standardize a :fluid-obj:`DataSet`, using the learned statistics from a previous call to ``fit``.

 :message transformPoint: